yagasoft/DynamicsCrm-CustomJobs/README.md

       + Can define range of dates
       + Can define days, months, … etc.
       + Exclusions can be grouped for easier reference
+  + Platforms
+    + Integrated into CRM
+	+ Windows Service
+	+ Soon: Azure WebJob
   + Supports logging, including exception details on every execution of an action
   + Contingency processes for failure recovery

 ### Guide

+  + Set parameter values in Common or Generic Configuration table
   + Create a record in the Custom Job Engine entity
+	+ Not required for 'Service' platform
 	+ "Start the Engine"
   + Create a job in the Custom Job Entity
 	+ "Enqueue" the job